 |Fresh broccoli rabe greens.
 Photo courtesy: cbertel|

 Inside the United States, broccoli rabe appears in the markets twice a year; in the spring and during fall.
 If you happened to be placed closer to its cultivation farms, buy them from local markets for extra freshness and nutrition advantages.

 In many metros, however, fresh rabes bundled and put for sale in the vegetable section.
-Buy fresh, crispy bright green leaves featuring firm stems and compact broccoli like small cluster of flowerheads.
+Buy fresh, crispy bright green leaves featuring firm stems and a compact broccoli-like small cluster of flowerheads.
 Avoid wilted, yellow leaf and stems bolted flowerheads.

-As in other greens broccoli rabe too should be used early.
-If at all to store, keep unwashed greens inside a plastic bag and place in vegetable compartment of refrigerator for 1-2 days.
+As in other greens, broccoli rabe too should be used early.
+If at all to store, keep unwashed greens inside a plastic bag and place in the vegetable compartment of a refrigerator for 1-2 days.

 |Blanching Rapini greens

 Fall and spring are broccoli rabe season in the US.
 To prepare, trim its stem side tough end.
 Rinse in cold water and swish to remove any dirt.
 Pat dry using a paper towel or soft cloth.
-Using a paring knife, cut the greens into desired length before cooking.
+Using a paring knife, cut the greens into the desired length before cooking.

-Bitter taste of broccoli rabe somewhat mellowed after blanching for few minutes in boiling water.
-Transfer blanched greens in ice-cold water to stop its further cooking and turning it to mushy.
+The bitter taste of broccoli rabe somewhat mellowed after blanching for few minutes in boiling water.
+Transfer blanched greens in ice-cold water to stop its further cooking and turning it into mushy.